My current research projects attempt to understand the following questions:

 How do articles published in major psychological journals include or discuss disability?

-In the near future, I will be coding the use of disability-related language within major social-psychological journals with other members of the Disability Advocacy and Research Network (DARN), investigating how disability is either discussed or mentioned in articles published in major psychological journals.
+I and some other members of the Disability Advocacy and Research Network (DARN) are researching how disability is either discussed or mentioned in articles published in major psychological journals.
+We plan on submitting our results for the 2025 SPSSI conference.